JiayingPan/comp0035-coursework-1-2-JiayingPan/comp0035_coursework1.md

 ## Selection of project methodology
+### Methodology (or combination) selected
+According to the comparison made below, CRISP-DM, a process model of data science is selected as the final methodology used in this project.

+### Selection criteria and justification of selection
 In order to select the appropriate project methodology, various data science process models, software engineering process models and hybrid process models are analyzed.
 Among them, CRISP-DM, SCRUM and Team Data Science Process are selected as the most typical methodologies for comparison.
 Each method is compared with 4 criterias to ensure the objectivity and comprehensiveness of the results.
 These criteria are specified as level of volatility in the requirements, level of skill and knowledge required to use, size of the project team and timeframe of the project the method respectively.

+#### Selection criteria:

 - Level of volatility in the requirements (Fixed and unlikely to change through to highly likely to change frequently)

   CRISP-DM: It is a model that likely to change frequently.
-Its guide suggests to "iterate model building and assessment until you strongly believe that you have found the best model(s)”.
-Therefore, in practice, the team should continue to iterate until a sufficiently suitable model is found, continue to complete the CRISP-DM life cycle, and then further improve the model for optimization in future iterations.
+It provides an iterative approach that includes frequent opportunities to evaluate project progress against the original objectives to minimize the risk of discovering that the business objectives have not yet been achieved at the end of the project.
+This also means that project stakeholders can adjust and change objectives based on new findings.
+[1]

-  SCRUM: Changes that would endanger the sprint goal are not allowed to make during the sprint.
+  SCRUM: It recognizes that what customers want or need will always change, and this challenge is usually unpredictable.
+So it applies an evidence-based empirical method that accepts that problems cannot be fully understood or identified in the early stages.[2]
+But during each sprint, changes that would endanger the sprint goal are not allowed to make.
 The scrum team and the stakeholders will inspect the results and make adjustments for the next sprint.
-If aspects deviate outside acceptable limits or is resulting in unaccpetable product, the applied process or the produced materials must be adjusted as soon as possible to minimize further deviations.

   TDSP: It is a flexible methodology and may allow changes to be made.
-It can even be implemented with other approaches such CRISP-DM and SCRUM or by definition.
+It can be implemented with other approaches such CRISP-DM and SCRUM or by definition.

 - Level of skill and knowledge required to use the method  (Professional requirements for users and difficulty of getting started)